Latex Mattress Frequently Asked Questions

 Where are your beds made?

-Our beds are manufactured and assembled in our facilities in Tampa, Florida, and Boston, Massachusetts.
-Our Natural Latex layers and in some cases, raw latex liquid, are shipped from our plantations around the world to our facilities where we trim them to US standard sizes, laminate our layers together using s non-toxic, non VOC adhesive to insure that your bed will not shift or migrate (unlike other dealers who use scams like the “exchange your layer” scheme to justify lower prices).
-Other components such as our outer coverings are also made in the U.S.A., and our water based adhesives are derived locally as well.
-When you call and speak to us, our offices our based in New Orleans, Louisiana, where our Habitat Furnishings sales center was founded.
+Our beds are manufactured and assembled in our facilities in Florida, Georgia and Massachusetts.
+Our Natural Latex layers are shipped from our plantations around the world to our facilities where we cut them to US standard sizes, laminate the layers together using a non-toxic, non VOC adhesive to insure that your bed will not shift or migrate.
+Other components such as our outer coverings are also made in the USA.
+When you call and speak to us, our corporate office is based in Louisiana, where our Habitat Furnishings sales center was founded.

 How tall is the EZ Sleep Foundation, and what makes it specifically designed for use with your Natural Latex Mattresses?